Heisnx/CPP-GUIDE/README.md

 Initially, I would store my notes in a Google Docs document, which turned out to be ineffective due to how hard to navigate it became\
 Hence, I chose to use github and markdown to make it more readable and manageable

+## Additional

+Feel free to suggest any changes

 ## Installation

 > **Date: 12/08/2023**\